 - First Nations Child Poverty: A Literature Review and Analysis (2015).
 Supported by a grant from the Faculty of Extension, University of Alberta and by the University of Alberta's Grant Assist Program

 - Co-Investigators on the SSHRC-funded project Building Research Capacity with First Nations and Mainstream Youth Protection Services in Quebec (2012-2018)

 - Co-Investigators on SSHRC-funded project Exploring the rights of the First Nations child through the arts: Our dreams matter too with Dr. Mary-Elizabeth Manley of York University.
 This project supports children and youth to engage in social justice through dance and other fine arts, and will culminate in a celebratory performance at the opening of the new elementary school in Attawapiskat in June 2014

 - The First Peoples Child & Family Review is an interdisciplinary, peer reviewed, free e-journal that focuses primarily on First Peoples and Aboriginal child welfare administration, practices, policies and research.
 Supported by a SSHRC Aid to Scholarly Journals Grant

-- Bibliography of research on the structural drivers of disadvantage for First Nations children and youth.
+- Bibliography of Research on Structural Risk for First Nations Children and Youth.
 Supported by funding from Faculty of Extension, University of Alberta